|

 Pilot Mountain

 The Pilot Mountain mine is located in northern Nevada.
-It
+It is

-discovered some thick vein.
+some thick vein.

 |